3mdeb/news-and-ideas/post.md

 ![](http://3mdeb.com/wp-content/uploads/2017/10/report.png)

 You can see that Robot Framework is very easy to use environment for testing REST API.
-All method (e.g. POST and Patch) are the same in use.
-If you need help with implementing tests you can ask me or chat with users on slack -`requests` channel.
-I help new users, when I can, and also sometimes I'm looking for help.
+All methods (e.g. POST and Patch) are the same in use.
+If you need help with implementing tests you can ask me or chat with users on slack -`requests` channel on robot-framework group.
+I help new users, whenever I can, and also sometime I'm the one looking for help.